Updated: Mar 16

 He explains; “You come in every Friday and sit by yourself.
 You laugh at yourself, write a bunch of stuff, order several more frappuccino's and then you leave.
 We all figured you were a writer, we get a lot of them, you know since we are a coffee shop.”

 He chuckles and crosses his arms after pointing at the note in my hand.
+He continued.
 “That note isn’t from me.
 It fell out of your notebook when you picked it up after you paid.
 We were busy so I couldn’t give it back to you right away.”

 My whole face turns a new shade of crimson.